-- Composed of 200 multiple-choice, objective questions with a total testing time of four (4) hours. - Based on job analysis completed in 2018, which surveyed diabetes educators about the tasks they performed. - Exam outline updated in July 2019
+- Composed of 200 (175 starting in July) multiple-choice, objective questions with a total testing time of four (4) hours. - Based on job analysis completed in 2018, which surveyed diabetes educators about the tasks they performed. - Exam will be updated in July 2024 based on new exam outline!